slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data.md

   chain_type = 'stuff')
 ```

 Under the hood, we pass in the OpenAI model (gpt-3.5-turbo), and set the **temperature**.
 The temperature controls the randomness of the output generated (closer to 1 will generate a more creative response).
-For **chain_type = 'stuff'**, this will combine the question and relevant document chunks into a single prompt to pass to the LLM.
+For **chain_type = 'stuff'**, this combines the question and relevant document chunks into a single prompt to pass to the LLM.

 This visual shows the overall workflow: